DPotoyan/Chem324/_build/Lec4-3.md

 ### Ro-vibrational spectra, R, P and Q branches

-Often times we are interested in transiions among rotational levels that accompany excitation from ground virbatonal state $v=0\rightarrow v=1$ .
-The tranisitons with $\Delta J=+1$ and $\Delta J=-1$ appear as two brances in the spectrum known as R and P   branch respectively.
-The Q-branch $\Delta J =0$ is predicted to be absent becasue it is forbidden by the selection rule of rigid rotor model.
+Often times we are interested in transitions among rotational levels that accompany excitation from ground vibrational state $v=0\rightarrow v=1 $.
+The transitions with $\Delta J=+1$ and $\Delta J=-1$ appear as two branches in the spectrum known as R and P   branch, respectively.
+The Q-branch $\Delta J =0$ is predicted to be absent because it is forbidden by the selection rule of the rigid rotor model.

 $$
 \tilde{\nu}_{\Delta J=+/-1} = E_{v+1,J\pm1} - E_{v,J} = \tilde{\omega} \pm 2\tilde{B}(J+1)